daavidrgz/gtheme/README.md

 ```

 At the end, gtheme files should be placed in `~/.config/gtheme`, where you can see a `themes` and a `desktop` folder
-where all color schemes are dotfiles are stored respectivelly.
+where all color schemes and dotfiles are stored, respectively.
 You may see also a `wallpapers` folder if you
 choose to download them.

-Moreover, your system's settings will be loaded from `~/.config/gtheme/user_settings.toml`.
+Besides, your system's settings will be loaded from `~/.config/gtheme/user_settings.toml`.
 You can edit that file
 with `gtheme config edit` or run the setup again with `gtheme setup`.
 This file is very important in order to be hardware agnostic and enjoy a full **Plug and Play** experience.
 </details>